enl9076/ArduinoPaludarium/README.md

 ### TO-DO
 A few final touches to make to the project:
-1. edit program so that it logs and saves the data
-2. put everything in a box of some sort to protect it from the elements
+1. put everything in a box of some sort to protect it from the elements
-3. connect to wifi or bluetooth
+2. connect to wifi or bluetooth
-4. build app to connect to so that everything can be controlled and monitored remotely
+3. build app to connect to so that everything can be controlled and monitored remotely -- *currently in progress, using Blynk and HC-06 module*
-5. connect lamps (optional - unnecessary but would be nice)
+4. connect lamps (optional - unnecessary but would be nice)